Custom Tools

 end

-tool :compound_interest, "Calculate compound interest for an investment" do
+description "Calculate compound interest for an investment"

 field :principal, :float, required: true